andypfau/sparameterviewer/README.md

 ### Missing Features

+- GUI: re-open all pinned directories on startup.
+- GUI: find a way to present the large matrix in a bigger form, e.g. as a dialog.
 - GUI: pre-defined fixed size for saved/copied plots.
+- GUI: find a nicer representation than plain markdown files.
 - General: "TODO"-comments in code.
-- GUI: expression file history.
+- GUI: expression file quick-save/quick-load and file history.
 - File handling: show correct parameter names of mixed-mode parameters in `Networks.s()`, and in the GUI.
 - Expressions: better interaction with Numpy.
 How can I use numpy functions with traces?
 What if I have two different parameters and a binary operation?
 - Expressions: function to set plot type (i.e. when I run that equation, it automatically sets up the plot type).